Providers' IHSS Payments Excluded From Gross Income

-(Per IRS Notice 2014 - 7) For those families receiving IHSS as a result of a Medicaid Waiver, the income you earn by providing in-home care to a disabled person is NOT federally taxable.
+(Per IRS Notice 2014 - 7) For those families receiving IHSS as a result of a Medicaid Waiver, the income you earn by providing in-home care to a disabled person can be excluded from gross income..

 The IRS has issued guidance that treats qualified Medicaid waiver payments as difficulty-of-care payments under Code Sec.
 131(c) that are excludable as qualified foster care payments, and this treatment applies whether the care provider is related or unrelated to the eligible individual.
 Accordingly, the IRS will no longer assert the position in Program Manager Technical Advice (PMTA) 2010-007, or apply A.C.
 Alexander, TC Summary Opinion 2011-48, D.E.
 Bannon, Dec.
 48,358, 99 TC No. 60, or C.G.
 Harper, TC Summary Opinion 2011-56, to conclude that a caregiver of a biological relative receiving qualified Medicaid waiver payments may not qualify as a foster care provider under Code Sec.
 131. For purposes of this guidance, qualified Medicaid waiver payments are payments made by a state or political subdivision thereof, or an entity that is a certified Medicaid provider, under a Medicaid waiver.